mbouhier/HASOR/content/how_it_works/Graphical user interface/_index.md

 ![image](motor.JPG)
 #### Stab. delay:
 ![image](stabilisation_delay.JPG)
 Delay for stabilizing the fork.
 Wait time before the first shot after the fork reaches its position.
 Increasing this delay avoids potential blur effects on the first shot induced by system vibration at the end of movement.
-Recommended value: 50ms.
+Recommended value minimum 50ms.
 #### Motor speed:
 ![image](motor_speed.JPG)
-Maximum motor movement speed.
-Recommended value: XX steps/s.
+Maximum motor movement speed in steps/s.
 #### Calibrate:
 ![image](calibrate.JPG)![image](calibrate_now.JPG)
 "Calibrate now" starts the motor calibration process, searching for the end-of-travel contact to reset the motor step counter.